spray/sbt-revolver/README.md

 Optionally, if you configure a JRebel installation, you can avoid the restart for most cases and can just use `~ compile` to update your class files on-the-fly while your server is running.

-This project was developed primarily for use with spray but this plugin right now contains no special functionality for spray and may used be more generally for all kinds of server projects.
+This project was developed primarily for use with spray in mind but this plugin right now contains no special functionality for spray and may used be more generally for all kinds of server projects.

 ## Requirements